 Dylan, like many autistic people, likes his routines; he seems to find the pattern of attendance at his day centre reassuring and to enjoy the rhythm of his regular activities.
 It’s not just the autistic person who can feel comfortable with routine though – parents and carers can also fall back on tried and tested activities rather than risk something new.

 My trips out with Dylan habitually involve a back-up plan in case Dylan becomes distressed or a situation becomes unsafe.
-I always think through contingencies and have a Plan B as well as Plan A. In some ways this is not dissimilar from the ‘risk assessments’ we undertake when supervising any activity with young people.
-However with autism there is usually an ‘abandon activity’ filter and a scenario which would trigger a request for help.
-As a single parent I am particularly conscious of the extra challenge this presents.
+In some ways this is not dissimilar from the process we might go through when supervising an activity with any young person.
+With Dylan, however, I have to also consider when to abandon a trip or ask for help.
+As a single parent I am conscious of the extra challenge this presents.
 I don’t have family I could call on and I would not expect friends to be on hand if I found myself in a situation where I needed support.
 The implications of this are that I either trust that in such a situation there will always be a generous member of the public around or I don’t put myself and Dylan in a situation where we need help.
 For some parents of autistic children, then, routines appear attractive in that they can reduce such risk.

 The Calculated Risk